aiidateam/aiida-core/docs/source/developer_guide/plugins/new_system.rst

 Automatic AiiDA setup and testing of plugins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-installation of complete python environments consisting of many packages can be automated, provided all packages use setuptools as a distribution tool.
-This enables use of aiida in a service based way using docker images.
+Installation of complete python environments consisting of many packages can be automated, provided all packages use setuptools as a distribution tool.
+This enables use of AiiDA in a service-based way using, e.g., docker images.
 At the same it becomes possible to create automated tests for any combination of plugins, as long as the plugins provide test entry points.

 Mechanism overview
 ------------------

 ..
 We use Entry points

-The new plugin system (from AiiDA 0.8) takes advantage of the already well established entry points mechanism within `setuptools`_, documented in the section "`Extensible Applications and Frameworks`_" in the setuptools documentation.
-Previously plugins had to install python modules directly into specific source folders of AiiDA.
+The new plugin system (introduced in AiiDA 0.9) takes advantage of the already well established entry points mechanism within `setuptools`_, documented in the section "`Extensible Applications and Frameworks`_" in the setuptools documentation.
+(Previously, plugins had to install python modules directly into specific source folders of AiiDA).

 .. explain entry points: groups, names, object

 Conceptually, an entry point consists of a group name, an entry point name and a path to the definition of a python object (any object, including modules, classes, functions, variables).
 A plugin host like AiiDA can iterate through entry points by group, find a specific one by name and load the associated python object.
 Iterating and finding entry points does not require any python code to be imported.
-A plugin is a separately distributed, self contained python package which implements any number of plugin classes and declares entry points accordingly.
+A plugin is a separately-distributed, self-contained python package which implements any number of plugin classes and declares entry points accordingly.

 Example
 ^^^^^^^